-- The prior whiten approval of misuscinsin Electric Corporation is necessary to reprint or reproduce in whole of in part in these materials.
+The prior written approval of Mitsubish Electric Corporation is necessary to reprire or reproduce in whole or in part these materials.

-If these products or technologies are subject to the Japanese export control restrictions, they must be exported under allicense from the Japanese government and cannot be imported into a country other than the approved destination.
+- If these products or technologies are subject to the Japanese export control restrictions, they must be exported under a license from the Japanese government and cannot be imported into a country other than the approved I make products or technologies are subject to the Japanese export control restrictions, they must be exported under a license from the Japanese government and cannot be imported destination.
 Any diversion or reexport contrary to the export control laws and regulations of Japan and/or the country of destination is prohibited.

-Please contact Mitsubishi Electric Corporation or an authorized Mitsubishi Semiconductor product distributor for further details on these materials or the products contained therein.
+Please contact Mitsubishi Electric Corporation or an authorized Mitsubishi Semiconductor product distributor for further details on these materials or the products contained therein